matthewpennell/moon-mining-manager/README.md

 * Run `composer install` to install dependencies
 * Run `php artisan migrate` to create the database tables
+* Add entries to `.env` for your chosen character (with Accountant roles) and alliance

 ## Operation instructions